Campus Operations and Reopening

-The indoor common spaces on campus include hallways, lobbies, libraries, classrooms, labs, study spaces, elevators, recreation facilities, and other designated shared spaces.
-Students living in residence must wear a face mask in all common and designated areas.
-If you are outdoors and unable to consistently maintain a minimum distance of 2 meters, you are also requested to wear a mask.
+This includes hallways, lobbies, libraries, classrooms, laboratories, study spaces, elevators, recreation facilities, shared offices, meeting spaces, washrooms, outdoors, and other campus spaces.
+Students living in residence must wear a face mask in all common and designated areas outside of their private living space.

 All university buildings remain closed, with only limited access to faculty, staff and students who are required to be on campus or have approved access.